 - 7.9 Across the Parish the influence of trees and hedgerows plays a significant role in determining the character of the area.
 The combined effect of screening, providing natural habitats, and the wildlife corridors that these habitats create are vitally important within the Parish and the wider area and their retention and enhancement will be supported. - 7.10 Currently the NPPF encourages net gains for biodiversity to be sought through planning policies and decisions.
-The 2021 Environment Act introduced a statutory requirement for all appropriate developments to deliver a minimum 10 per cent measurable net gain in biodiversity.
-While the Environment Act 2021 sets out the core components (from the use of a metric, a system of national credits, a register of net gain and more), the details of how biodiversity net gain will work is, at the time of preparing this Plan, still in development ahead of the requirement becoming mandatory in the winter of 2023.
-Natural England have published a "Biodiversity Metric (3.0)" which is expected to be the standard measuring methodology to appraise how development will meet the requirements of the Act. - 7.11 There may be occasions where a new access to an otherwise acceptable development site would result in the loss of part of an existing hedgerow.
+The 2021 Environment Act introduced a statutory requirement for all appropriate developments to deliver a minimum 10 per cent measurable net gain in biodiversity, measured by using a statutory metric and biodiversity statement to be submitted with planning applications.
+Strategic Policy SP6 of the Draft Local Plan addresses the requirements for biodiversity net gain in relation to qualifying development proposals and it is not necessary to repeat the requirements in the Neighbourhood Plan. - 7.11 There may be occasions where a new access to an otherwise acceptable development site would result in the loss of part of an existing hedgerow.
 Where this is necessary, a new hedgerow should be planted using native species of a local provenance at the rear of the visibility splay returns to minimise the loss of hedgerow and habitat and maintain the character of the area.

-Policy WHB 9 - Biodiversity and Habitats
+Policy WHB 8 - Biodiversity and Habitats